-From: General Secretariat
+From: General Secretariat of the Council

-To: Council
+To: Permanent Representatives Committee / Council

-No. prev. doc.
-9837/13 TRANS 252 CODEC 1155 No. Cion prop.: 6013/13 TRANS 39 CODEC 226
+No. prev. doc.: 9315/14 TRANS 244 CODEC 1180

+No. Cion doc.: 6013/13 TRANS 39 CODEC 226

-Subject: Proposal for a DIRECTIVE OF THE EUROPEAN PARLIAMENT AND OF
+Subject: Preparation of the Council meeting (Transport , Telecommunications and Energy) on 5 June 2014

-THE COUNCIL on the interoperability of the rail system within the European
+Proposal for a Directive of the European Parliament and of the Council on the Interoperability of the Rail System within the European Union (Recast)

-Union (Recast) - General Approach

-I. INTRODUCTION
+- Political agreement

-On 30 January 2013, the Commission presented the fourth railway package, which consists of six legislative proposals aimed at removing the remaining barriers to the completion of the Single European Railway Area.
-The package contains three groups of measures, with a view to:

-- renewing rules on governance structure in relation to infrastructure management and transport operations (governance pillar); - ensuring further opening of the market for domestic passenger transport services by rail (market opening pillar); and - reinforcing the harmonisation of interoperability and safety requirements (technical pillar).
+- 1. The Commission submitted the above-mentioned proposal on 30 January 2013.
+This proposal is part of the fourth railway package, which consists of six legislative proposals aimed at removing the remaining barriers to the completion of the Single European Railway Area.
+The package contains three groups of measures, with a view to: - renewing rules on governance structure in relation to infrastructure management and transport operations (governance pillar); - ensuring further opening of the market for domestic passenger transport services by rail (market opening pillar); and